Vaishalshah2611/WhiteBoarding/README.md

 Architecture-7: It shows the use case of Database replicas while dealing with high volume/traffic application.

 Architecture-8: A basic information about AWS-SQS

+Architechture-9: Phases of DevOps, Lifecycle and culture of DevOps are mentioned in brief.